 “Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.”

-This FREE PDF is available to download or be used from our site.
+The Table can also be accessed online from the web version at theo-tab.web.app.
+The original Table was first created as a FREE interactive PDF to download or be used from our site.
 Years ago we had an idea; just like the physical world is made up of basic elements, what if we outlined all the basic evidence for Christianity to show an easy to understand, cumulative case for the Truth.
 Just like salt is made up of sodium and chloride or water is made up of hydrogen and oxygen, so too the different elements of the Theologetic Table can be combined in different ways to build a strong foundation of apologetic knowledge.
 Whether to aid in witnessing or the defense of Biblical doctrines, we believe this resource can be very helpful.
 The PDF is interactive similar to a mobile app, however, it may be “read-only” on certain mobile devices unless a PDF reader is installed.
 The following is a list of the elements from the Table;

 1.1 The Cosmological Argument